tcheukueppoo/maat/docs/gc.md

 collection are.

 We are in a concurrent system where maatines(VM-level non-blocking threads) are scheduled by the Maat runtime scheduler to run over operating system threads (using libuv).
-A maatine is basically a lightweight thread that has atleast one state with each state owning a stack, each maatine performs its collection either incrementally or generationally and independently of the other ones.
+A maatine is basically a lightweight thread that has atleast one state with each state owning a stack to executing some code, a maatine can switch between any of its states, each maatine performs its collection either incrementally or generationally and independently of the other ones.
 That said, a lot must be considered to assure coherency and synchronization.

+Why have we choosen this design?

+* Most objects are maatine-local.
+* Only a few number of maatines (a.k.a threads) might need a GC run at the same time.
+* Concurrent collection avoids us from stoping the world, each maatine performs it collection(in gen or inc mode) without annoying other maatines unless necessary.

-With this design, major problems faced during collection are the
+With this design, major problems faced during collection are the following:
-following:

 ## Collection of open upvalues scattered across states of a Maatine

 A Maatine has atleast one state which with the use of its own stack, simply has to run a function which is literally just a closure that possibly has open upvalues pointing to values living in the stack of another state (if any) of this same maatine, the latter state may have not been marked and ends up collected but before this has to happen, its open upvalues that have been marked during the marking phase of the maatine GC run must be closed and painted black so that they cannot longer be collected during the sweeping phase.

-Solving this problem enforces us to do the following in each maatine's GC cycle:
+Solving this problem enforces us to do in each maatine's GC cycle the following:

-After all gray objects have been processed, all reachable states are now marked black, so go through this maatine's list of states with still opened upvalues and for each unmarked state, identify all its non-white open upvalues to mark the stack values they are pointing to black thus making them reachable.
-Unless they'll get reached again before the sweeping phase, unmarked states we found do not need to be in the list of states with open upvalues again as they are now considered as garbage.
+After all gray objects have been processed, all reachable states are now marked black, so go through this maatine's list of states with still opened upvalues and for each unmarked state, identify all its non-white open upvalues to mark the stack values they are pointing to to black thus making them reachable.
+Unless they'll get reached again before the sweeping phase, unmarked states we found do not need to be in the list-of-states-with-open-upvalues again as they are now considered garbage.

 ## Objects shared accross maatines

 The fact that each maatine runs its garbage collector independently of the other ones poses a real issue on objects shared across Maat's maatines.

-Possibly shared objects are:
+### Possibly ways of sharing

-### Upvalues
+1. Upvalues

 The state of a Maatine may have a closure with open upvalues pointing to values in the stack of the state of another Maatine.
-We not only have to synchronize access operations on these upvalues in case maat runs on a multithreaded environment but also have to make sure the maatine detaining those stack values does not collect them as long as some other maatines use them via closures or some other stuffs.
+We not only have to synchronized access operations on these upvalues during runtime in case maat runs on in multi-threaded environment but also have to make sure the maatine detaining those stack values does not collect them as long as some other maatines use them via closures or some other stuffs.

 This problem is also encountered in closed upvalues as a maatine might want to free unreachable closed upvalues reachable to other maatines.

-### Cached Strings
+2. Cached Strings

-For memory efficiency, we have a global cache of strings and a global map of short strings for their re-usage, concurrent access to these globals structures must be synchronized.
-That said, it is sure a running program will get to a point where a string will be created by the state of one maatine and later on get reused by the state of another maatine and thus making that string shared.
+For memory efficiency, we have a global cache of strings and a global Map of short strings for re-utilization.
+Concurrent access to these globals structures must be synchronized, that said, it is sure a running program will get to a point where a string will be created by the state of one maatine and later on get reused by the state of another maatine and thus making that string shared.

-### Objects of namespaces' global symbols
+3. Objects of namespaces' global symbols

-The way we have designed our garbage collector makes objects of namespaces' global symbols pretty hard to manage, In most programming languages, these globals form part of the root set but in Maat, it is a completely different story.
-Since each maatine can at anytime perform a collection, the color set in one maatine to the collectable value of a global symbol might get overridden by another.
+The way we have designed our garbage collector makes objects of namespaces' global symbols pretty hard to manage, In most programming languages, these globals form part of the root set but it is a completely different story in Maat.
+A maatine can perform a collection at anytime and thus colors can be concurrently set to a collectable object leading to data race and lost of references.

-To be more clear, let's consider a case where a maatine in the marking phase of its collection marks all objects of all global symbols black and another maatine which is in the sweeping phase of its collection changes the colors of all reachable objects back to white for its next collection, at this point even those marked black by the former maatine are now white which raises a big problem as they're now set to be freed.
+Let's consider a case where a maatine in the mark phase of its collection marks all objects of global symbols black and another maatine which is in the sweep phase of its collection changes the colors of all reachable objects back to white for its next gc cycle, at this point even objects marked black by the former maatine which hasn't even entered its sweep phase are now white which raises a big problem as they're now treated as garbage.

-### Arguments to Maatine calls
+4. Arguments to Maatine calls

-A maatine that is set to run on an OS thread simply has to invoke a function with arguments(potentially collectable values) to the function call passed by the invoker which is from another maatine thus making colletable arguments shared since some live in the constant table of the running function of the maatine who started this one.
+A newly started maatine simply invoke a function in a new state with arguments (potentially collectable values) gotten from the maatine that started this one.
+Collectable values passed to a function call are passed by reference and thus these collectable values become shared.

-Channels which are themselves shared objects serve as a mean to safely share objects across maatines.
-A channels can be shared via global symbols and upvalues which is very insane as it leads to double synchronization.

-or function calls.
+Channels which are themselves shared objects serve as a means to thread-safely share objects across maatines.
+A channels can be shared via global symbols, upvals or function calls.

+### Shared Object List (SOL)

+To safely collect objects shared across maatines, maat introduces a linked-list of shared objects kept in the global state of each maatine (`GMa` struct) and two object colors which are the blue and red.

+An object that is shared accross maatines can only

+After analysis, we have come up with the following properties

+* A shared object can only is considered garbage after a GC tour.
+*

 # Gen algorithm